UCLCSSA/API-Specification/API-Specification.md

 All API communication MUST occur over HTTPS, at `https://api.uclcssa.cn`.
 The data interchange format used MUST be JSON.

-For example, the response to a `GET` request to `https://api.uclcssa.cn/users/testuser` should return the headers
+For example, the response to a request to `https://api.uclcssa.cn/users/testuser` fetching headers should return

 ```http
 curl -i https://api.uclccsa.cn/users/testuser